 - Response to the Land Use Strategy Consultation Jan 2016

 - Response to the review of planning Dec 2016 and secondary consultation April 2017

-- Greenspace Scotland – shows how greenspace contributes to wider Scottish policy by highlighting the contribution greenspace makes to the strategic objectives of the Scottish Government – making a healthier, safer and stronger, wealthier and fairer, smarter and greener Scotland.
-Also provides links to relevant policy and research documents
+Policy Connections: Greenspace Scotland shows how greenspace contributes to wider Scottish policy by highlighting the contribution greenspace makes to the strategic objectives of the Scottish Government – making a healthier, safer and stronger, wealthier and fairer, smarter and greener Scotland.

-- True Value Report – results of two year research project by the Federation of City Farms and Community Gardens undertook at two year research project demonstrating the contribution made by community farms and gardens to increasing the well-being of individuals and communities
+The Federation of City Farms and Community Gardens undertook at two year research project demonstrating the contribution made by community farms and gardens to increasing the well-being of individuals and communities: True Value Report